asreview/asreview/docs/source/features/screening.rst

 Statistics Panel
 ----------------

-For unlabeled data the software offers some insightful graphs to keep track of your screening process so far.
+For unlabeled data, ASReview LAB offers some insightful graphs to keep track of your screening process so far.
 To open the statistics panel:

 1. Open ASReview LAB.
-2. Start a new project, upload a dataset and select prior knowledge.
+2. Open a project.
 3. Start screening.
 4. Click the **statistics** icon in the upper-right corner.
-5. To close the panel click on the '>'.
+5. To close the panel click on the '>' icon.

 [SCREENSHOT]

-In the top of the statistics panel the project name , authors and total number of records in the dataset are displayed.
+In the top of the statistics panel the project name, authors and total number of records in the dataset are displayed.

-The pie chart on the presents an overview of how many relevant (green) and irrelevant (orange) records you have screened so far.
+The pie chart on the presents an overview of how many relevant (green) and irrelevant (orange) records have been screened so far.
 Also, the total number of records screened is displayed, as well as the percentage screened relative to the total number of records in the dataset.